UniAP2022/UniAP/README.md

 Transcript: "at the influence which the to me us has ex recised the pon desterity is duehartly to a misenderstanding".

-Origin audio + Universal perturbaion (Q, random-chunk):
+Origin audio + Universal perturbaion (Q, random-chunk, SNR1: 46.07dB, SNR2: 31.3dB):

 https://user-images.githubusercontent.com/97931505/168986645-1161b7a8-ef9b-49ac-a376-ca63b7c57314.mov